rohangore1999/RasaNlu-Facebook_Messenger/rasa_core/Readme.md

     3. We can talk with our bot through command line just to check whether it is working or not.
        - python -m rasa_core.run --auth_token rasabot -d models\dialogue -u models\current\nlu -o out.log --endpoints endpoints.yml --enable_api

-      *Note: It is updated comment compare to rasa docs.*
+     *Note: It is updated command compare to rasa docs.*

     4. To connect on Facebook
        - python -m rasa_core.run -d models/dialogue -u models/current/nlu --port 5002 --credentials credentials.yml --endpoints endpoints.yml  --enable_api --debug

-     *Note: It is updated comment compare to rasa docs.*
+     *Note: It is updated command compare to rasa docs.*

+     5. Now we have to run **ngrok** in new command line.

+      ngrok http 5002